How do we use the easyCBM program with remote and virtual learning?

 While we did not create the easyCBM system with remote learning in mind, we have come up with ways to work with the existing platform.

-The easyCBM assessments can fill this critical need: providing teachers and parents with sensitive measures of student progress.
-The good news is that as an online system, easyCBM is accessible from any computer with an internet connection.
+Our online, easyCBM system, is accessible from any computer with an internet connection.
 Thus, it is possible for students to be assessed from home.

 There are basically three ways in which the easyCBM measures can be administered remotely.
 They vary in terms of how much control teachers have over the testing environment.
 As a result, they also vary in how much you can trust that the scores students receive accurately reflect their current knowledge and skill.